Things to Do at Wadsworth Atheneum Museum of Art

 Opening Hours

 Wednesday-Friday 11am-5pm, Saturday-Sunday 10am-5pm.
-Closed Mondays and Tuesdays.
-Extended hours until 8pm on first Thursdays.
+Closed Mondays and Tuesdays, with some holiday variations

 Tickets & Pricing